YINI-lang/YINI-spec/RATIONALE.md

 * User _tonyp7_ (Reddit) — support and encouragement.
 * User _cat_in_the_wall_ (Reddit) — support and encouragement.
 * ...and anyone else I may have forgotten. **Your contributions are appreciated.**

+### D.3.
+Rejected Ideas or Alternatives
+#### D.3.1.
+Why colon-based lists were removed

+YINI is designed to be as simple and intuitive as possible.
+Its syntax aims to be minimal, expressive, and consistent, with clear conventions for defining sections, keys, values, and lists.
+A core principle of YINI is to **prioritize clarity over cleverness**.

+Earlier drafts of YINI experimented with an alternative colon-based syntax for lists.
+While this shorthand could be convenient in some cases, it did not add any expressive capability beyond the standard bracketed list syntax.

+In practice, supporting colon-based lists introduced additional grammar rules, more edge cases, and a second mental model for representing the same data.
+This worked against several of YINI’s central design goals: clarity, predictability, minimalism, and a smaller, more consistent syntax surface.

+By removing colon-based lists, YINI keeps a clearer and more uniform structure:
+- Values are assigned with `=`.
+- Lists are written with `[ ... ]`.
+- `:` remains reserved for object members only.

+This change was made because colon-based lists did not add enough practical value to justify their extra complexity.
+Although they offered a small syntax convenience, they also introduced more ambiguity, encouraged multiple ways of expressing the same structure, and increased the risk of unnecessary feature growth.
+Their removal gives YINI a clearer mental model, a more obvious way to write arrays, and a simpler specification and grammar.

+Overall, this makes both the language and its parser implementations easier to understand, easier to maintain, and more predictable to use.

 ### D.4.
 Future Considerations
 In future, MAYBE adding support for e.g.: `@yini strict`, `@yini version 1.0`, `@include somefile.yini`, and/or `@deprecated`, `@experimental`.